Every Year Gets Faster

 Dreams & Goals

-But we did it (almost), we survived 2017.
-2018 is just ahead and while an arbitrary date on the calendar won’t really change how the world is running it is a helpful marker for our lives.
+A new year is just ahead and while an arbitrary date on the calendar won’t really change how the world is running it is a helpful marker for our lives.
 The new year is popular for taking on new healthy practices, or setting new goals.
-Me, I prefer to start my goals with Advent.
-It just feels right to start my year with a big party (what else is the whole month of December?)
-It sets a far more fun tone for the rest of the year.
-And it encourages me to set goals, and develop habits I might actually keep up for the rest of the year.
+I prefer to set my goals and plan my year in Advent.
+It just feels right to start my year with a season of introspection, waiting, and inner work followed by a big party.
+(Instead of starting to work on life balance in January when we’re all a little hung over form said big party.)
+I prefer the tone this practice sets for the rest of my year.
+And it encourages me to set goals, and develop habits I might actually keep up with.

 Be honest, you don’t really want to go to the gym every day, but you tend to feel obligated in January.
 And if you’re like me that lasts a couple weeks and then life hits full force and boom, that’s gone.
 But when I set goals I enjoy, that I really care about, then I’ll happily keep them through the holidays.
 And that becomes my measure of whether or not something is really important to me.

 Most resolutions come from a negative headspace.
 I’m not fit enough, ergo I must go to the gym.
 My pants don’t fit, so I must give up chocolate.
 I spent too much on Christmas this year so I have to give up all the stuff I care about to try to pay off that debt.
 Bah.
 It’s all pretty damn negative and no fun at all.
 So, in Advent of 2017 I started a new habit, a new kind of resolution.
 (And I haven’t stopped yet!)

 Here it is: what do I want in my life so badly that I cannot wait until January to get started?
 What am I excited about?
 What feels like a reward instead of a punishment?
 That’s my resolution.
 But that sort of resolution requires a framework, a balance to my life that makes space for my passions.

 Balance Is Impossible: Do it Anyway